datacentricdesign/lab/_posts/2019-07-31-tool-data-subject.md

 twitter_text:
 introduction: In this post we introduce how to use the DCD data subject website for visualising data.
 ---

-In this post we introduce how to use the DCD data subject website for visualising data.

 To access it, go to the [dwd.tudelft.nl/subject](https://dwd.tudelft.nl/subject) and sign in with your DCD Hub credentials.